 Once you have got your hands dirty in manual testing, you can pursue the following specializations

-Performance Testing: As a performance test engineer, you will be responsible for checking application responsiveness.
-Tools used are WEBLoad, Loadrunner.
+As a performance test engineer, you will be responsible for checking application responsiveness.
+Tools used are WEBLoad, LoadRunner.

-This is a thriving and on demand field that you can take up after doing your BBA.
+This is a thriving and in-demand field that you can take up after doing your BBA.
 The minimum criteria to step afoot in this field is to have a bachelor's degree.

 Product management is a particularly good fit for QA professionals.
 "They review and analyze software repeatedly and, in doing so, develop a deep understanding of the methodologies of making the quality of the software better.
 QA professionals are often the go-to people for new product and feature development.
 They've built up the knowledge to take the product to new heights of improvement.